percona/pbm-docs/docs/features/selective-backup.md

 Consider these specifics of selective restore with users and roles:

+* You can restore custom databases from a full backup.
 * Users and roles must be created in custom databases.
-For security considerations, users created in `admin` database are not restored.
+For security considerations, users created in `admin`, `config` and `local` databases cannot be a part of a selective restore.
 * If users and roles exist in a database during the restore, they will be overwritten from the backup.

 [Restore data with users and roles](../usage/restore.md#__tabbed_2_3){.md-button}